hristokoev/portfolio/src/projects/lollipop-movers.md

 For now though, it's a work in progress.
 Currently I'm developing the admin panel for easier management of the requests.

-Seeing the power of NextJS, I'm planning to migrate the website to NextJS.
+Seeing the power of NextJS, next thing on the list is to migrate the website to NextJS.